sa2c/git-demystified/_episodes/01-setup.md

 objectives:
 - "Configure `git` the first time it is used on a computer."
 - "Understand the meaning of the `--global` configuration flag."
+- "Set up github.com to use ssh keys"
 keypoints:
 -   "Use `git config` with the `--global` option to configure a user name, email address, editor, and other preferences once per machine."
+-   "Set up ssh keys to connect to github.com"
 ---

 When we use Git on a new computer for the first time,